neuromagus/disable_titlebar_in_sway/README.md

 Enjoy.

 ***
-Thanks to y0nei, added a fix for drawing the top border.
+Thanks to y0nei for the feedback, I added a fix for drawing the top border.
 ***